Tush push could play a prominent role in the Super Bowl if championship Sunday was any indication

 “It looked to me like he got to it,” Bills coach Sean McDermott said, “and that’s all I can say.”

-CBS rules analyst Gene Steratore agreed with him, saying on the broadcast, “I felt like he gained it by about a third of the football."
+CBS rules analyst Gene Steratore agreed, saying on the broadcast, “I felt like he gained it by about a third of the football."

-K.C. also benefited from a debatable ruling in the first half when Xavier Worthy was credited with a catch when he wrestled the ball away from Bills safety Cole Bishop for a 26-yard gain to Buffalo’s 3 even though the ball is seen hitting the ground.
-The Bills challenged but the play was upheld and Mahomes then ran in for a score and a 21-10 lead.
+KC also benefited from a debatable ruling in the first half when Xavier Worthy was credited with a catch when he wrestled the ball away from Bills safety Cole Bishop for a 26-yard gain to the Buffalo 3 even though the ball appeared to hit the ground.
+The Bills challenged, but the play was upheld and Mahomes then ran in for a score and a 21-10 lead.

-These pair of calls came a week after Kansas City benefited from two roughing-the-passer penalties during a 23-14 victory over Houston, and added fuel to the widely held perception among non-Chiefs fans that officials favor the two-time defending Super Bowl champions.
+Those pair of calls came a week after Kansas City benefited from two roughing-the-passer penalties during a 23-14 victory over Houston and added fuel to the widely held perception among non-KC fans that officials favor the two-time defending Super Bowl champions.

 A flag on Kansas City, however, actually came back to bite the Bills on Sunday.